QEC-pages/QDistRnd/paper/paper.md

 # Statement of need

-Quantum computation is hard, in particular, because of the fragility of multi-particle quantum correlations; in the presence of errors (noise, environment, or just random control errors) they can be destroyed rapidly.
+Quantum computation is hard, primarily, because of the fragility of multi-particle quantum correlations; these correlations can be destroyed rapidly in the presence of errors (noise, environment, or just random control errors) [@Nielsen-book].
 Quantum error correction (QEC) gives a unique way of dealing with such a fragility and enables (at least theoretically) an arbitrarily long quantum computation when error probability $p$ is below certain threshold, $p_c>0$.

-QEC requires the use of specially designed quantum error-correcting codes, whose development
+QEC requires the use of specially designed quantum error-correcting codes (QECCs).
+One of the most important parameters of a QECC is the code distance, the minimum weight of a non-trivial logical operator in the code.
+While for some code families the distance is known or can be related to that of a classical linear error-correcting code, e.g., in the case of hypergraph-product and related codes [@Tillich-Zemor-2009,Zeng-Pryadko-2018; @Zeng-Pryadko-hprod-2020, in most cases the distance has to be computed numerically.

+So far, there has been very little available software for computing the distance of quantum codes, and none at all for non-binary codes.

 Development of quantum error

-A significant hurdle to overcome is to build a sufficient number of non-trivial example codes.
-Over the years, the PI has accumulated a number of such examples, generated with different techniques.
-Some of these codes are now available in the repository
-\texttt{Quantum\_LDPC\_Codes} at the group's \texttt{github} page at
-\url{http://github.com/QEC-pages}.
-The data files are currently ordered by construction.
-As the number of different codes in the repository grows, additional listings ordering available codes by generator weight and block length, as, e.g., in David MacKay's Encyclopedia of Sparse Graph Codes\cite{MacKay-enciclopedia-2017}, will be added.
-The intent is to cover quantum codes with block sizes up to $n =10^3$.
-Comparing codes directly will also permit task-specific optimization of codes.  \begin{problem} Expand the repository of quantum LDPC codes by new codes constructed.
-Invite contributions by other researchers.  \end{problem} Notice that binary and $q$-ary codes can be easily stored in Matrix Market format\cite{nist-mm-format}, possibly with an extension specifying the base.
-When mixed-base codes become available, their storage would require a special format to be developed (e.g., by listing each block of columns corresponding to qudits with different dimensions separately).

 Another issue of practical importance is the software for dealing with quantum codes, e.g., distance verification or syndrome-based decoding.